-A base screen resolution for the project can be specified in the project
+A base size for the window can be specified in the project settings under “Display”, “Window”.

 There are several types of devices, with several types of screens, which

 in turn have different pixel density and resolutions.
 Handling all of

 them can be a lot of work, so Godot tries to make the developer’s life a

 node has several functions to handle resizing, and the root node of the

 scene tree is always a viewport (scenes loaded are instanced as a child

 of it, and it can always be accessed by calling

 In any case, while changing the root Viewport params is probably the most flexible way to deal with the problem, it can be a lot of work, code and guessing, so Godot provides a simple set of parameters in the project settings to handle multiple resolutions.

 Stretch settings are located in the project settings, it’s just a bunch of configuration variables that provide several options: